hydradatabase/docs/organize/data-modeling/warehouse-+-s3-data-lake.md

 # Warehouse + S3 Data Lake

+Hydra supports communicating with S3 for your data lake.
+We recommend using the Apache Parquet format and [S3 Parquet External Tables](../../centralize-data/load/from-s3.md) to read data.

+## Data Warehouse

 A data warehouse and a data lake are two commonly used data storage and management systems that are often used together to support a variety of data-driven workloads.

 A data warehouse is a centralized repository of structured data that is designed for fast querying and analysis.
 Data warehouses typically store data in a dimensional model, which allows for easy querying and analysis using SQL.
 Data warehouses are often used for business intelligence (BI) and reporting, as well as for data mining and other analytical workloads.

+## Data Lake

 A data lake, on the other hand, is a large, scalable repository of raw, unstructured data.
 Data lakes are typically built on cloud-based storage systems, such as Amazon S3, and they are designed to store large amounts of data in a cost-effective and scalable manner.
 Data lakes are often used for storing raw data that may be used for future analysis or for data that is not yet ready to be loaded into a data warehouse.